chipk215/movies/README.md

 The API key will be emailed to you.

-In MovieFetcher.java replace the string "Fill In With Your Key" with your MovieDB API key and then install the app and run.
+In MovieFetcher.java replace BuildConfig.API_KEY with your MovieDB API key and then install the app and run.